-- develop and implement long term water resource plans such as regional Sustainable Water Strategies and Water Supply Demand Strategies
+- Develop and implement long term water resource plans such as regional Sustainable Water Strategies and urban water Strategies;

-- establish sustainable caps on the amount of surface water that can be diverted from a river system
+- Establish sustainable limits on the amount of surface water that can be diverted from a river system; and

 The REsource ALlocation Model (REALM) can simulate both simple and large complex water supply systems.

 The Spatial Tool for Estimating Dam Impacts (STEDI) can simulate the impact of farm dams on streamflow.

 The Department is also contributing to development of new surface water modelling platform, SOURCE being developed by eWater on behalf of Murray-Darling Basin jurisdictions.